Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

-\item And if $\mc A'_a$ is nonresonant, then the $U(\mf g_{s_a})$-modules $M^\pm_a$, are \emph{simple}. \end{enumerate} \end{theo}
+\item and if $\mc A'_a$ is nonresonant, then the $U(\mf g_{s_a})$-modules $M^\pm_a$, are \emph{simple}. \end{enumerate} \end{theo}

-Second, we construct the quantum Hamiltonian reduction of the corresponding (completed~\eqref{eq:quantum_product}) product of `quantum' orbits $\set{ \wh{\mc R}_{a,\hs} }_{\bm a}$, modulo the diagonal $G$-action, in the standard way~\cite{etingof_2007_calogero_moser_systems_and_representation_theory} (cf.~\cite{rembado_2020_symmetries_of_the_simply_laced_quantum_connections_and_quantisation_of_quiver_varieties}).
-This yields in principle a deformation quantization of wild de Rham spaces: the caveat is that one must prove that `quantization and reduction commute', viz., that the corresponding deformation of the coordinate ring is \emph{flat}.
-A uniform way to ensure it lies in the geometry of the $G$-moment map for the `semiclassical' action on the orbit product, cf.~Lem.~\ref{lem:quantum_flatness}.
+Second, we construct the quantum Hamiltonian reduction of the corresponding product of `quantum' orbits $\set{ \wh{\mc R}_{a,\hs} }_{\bm a}$, modulo the diagonal $G$-action, in the standard way~\cite{etingof_2007_calogero_moser_systems_and_representation_theory} (cf.~\cite{rembado_2020_symmetries_of_the_simply_laced_quantum_connections_and_quantisation_of_quiver_varieties}).
+This yields in principle a quantization of wild de Rham spaces: the caveat is proving that the corresponding deformation of the coordinate ring is \emph{flat}.
+A uniform way to ensure it lies in the geometry of the $G$-moment map for the `semiclassical' action on the orbit product (cf.~Lem.~\ref{lem:quantum_flatness}).

-At this final stage, it is cleaner to assume that $G$ is \emph{semisimple}, cf.~Lem.-Def.~\ref{lem:semisimple_reduction}.
-As it typically happens, this is not a serious restriction: any symplectomorphism class of de Rham spaces has a representative with semisimple structure group.
-Then we give an explicit `global' criterion for the (faithful) flatness of the moment map.
+At this final stage, it is cleaner to assume that $G$ is \emph{semisimple} (w.l.o.g., cf.~Lem.-Def.~\ref{lem:semisimple_reduction}).
+Then we give an explicit `global' criterion for the faithful flatness of the moment map.
 Namely, for each marked point $a \in \bm a$ denote by $\nu_a \geq 0$ the number of nested $\Ad_G$-stabilizers of the coefficients of~\eqref{eq:normal_form_intro}, starting from the top and including the residue, which are equal to a maximal torus of $G$.
-This involves a `fission' sequence of reductive subgroups of $G$~\cite{boalch_2009_through_the_analytic_halo_fission_via_irregular_singularities,boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}, cf.~again Rmk.~\ref{rmk:fission}.\fn{ W.l.o.g., these are the nested stabilizers which are equal to a fixed maximal torus $T \sse G$, taking $\Lambda'_a,A'_{a,1},\dc,A'_{a,s_a-1} \in \mf t$, in the notation of \S~\ref{sec:wild_riemann_surfaces}.} Importantly, the multiset $\set{ \nu_a }_{\bm a}$ is \emph{intrinsic}, viz., independent of the choice of uniformizers at the marked points (cf.~Lem.~\ref{lem:coordinate_invariance}).
-Moreover, it only depends on the $G$-orbit of~\eqref{eq:normal_form_intro}, whence it is uniquely determined by the choice of wild Riemann sphere $\bm\Sigma$, together with a residue orbit at each marked point.
-(Selecting a symplectic leaf within a Poisson moduli space.)
+This involves a `fission' sequence of reductive subgroups of $G$~\cite{boalch_2009_through_the_analytic_halo_fission_via_irregular_singularities,boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties} (cf.~Rmk.~\ref{rmk:fission}).
+Importantly, the multiset $\set{ \nu_a }_{\bm a}$ is \emph{intrinsic} (cf.~Lem.~\ref{lem:coordinate_invariance}).
+Moreover, it only depends on the $G$-orbit of~\eqref{eq:normal_form_intro}, whence it is uniquely determined by the choice of wild Riemann surface, together with a residue orbit at each marked point.
+Then one can prove the following (main):